Alcohol And Blood Pressure

 How Much Alcohol Affects Blood Pressure

-The impact of alcohol on blood pressure varies among individuals.
-Factors like age, health status, and genetics influence this relationship.
+The impact of alcohol on blood pressure varies from person to person.
+Your age and health status play a role, as do your genetics.
 Even moderate drinking can alter blood pressure levels.

 For men, health experts suggest no more than two standard drinks daily.
 Women should limit their intake to one drink per day.
 A standard drink typically refers to: